_A PART OF ANY filmmaker’s data protection plan should include clear guidance on backups of your mobile phone data —

 If keeping your mobile data private from third parties is your priority, consider backing up to a computer you trust.

-iPhone users: Make encrypted backups through Finder
+iPhone users: Make encrypted backups through Finder or iTunes

 STEP 1